5 Android apps you shouldn't miss this week and all the latest app news - Android Apps Weekly

 Android Apps Weekly: New apps and games

 Looking for some new Android apps and Android games to keep you occupied?
-Usually, we try to bring you at least one new app, but this week there just weren’t any notable new apps.
-With that in mind we present you a list of four new games, and we’ll revisit one app in case you missed it.
+This week we have four new games to highlight, and one really cool new app as well.

 - Price: Free with in-app purchases